aws-neuron/aws-neuron-sdk/docs-rtd/neuron-guide/neuron-frameworks/tensorflow-neuron/tutorials/yolo_v3_demo/yolo_v3_demo.rst

 Working with YOLO v3 using AWS Neuron SDK
 =========================================

-The :doc:`evaluate` notebook contains an example on how to take an open source YOLO v3 models, and run it on AWS Inferentia.
+The :ref:`/src/examples/tensorflow/yolo_v3_demo/evaluate.ipynb` notebook contains an example on how to take an open source YOLO v3 models, and run it on AWS Inferentia.

 Also please take a look at :ref:`tensorflow-yolo4` for our YOLO v4